 We have experience successively obtaining Writ of Attachment Orders and can help you with your prejudgment remedies so that you can collect on your judgment.

-For help with your real estate claim or to inquire about a free 30-minute consultation, contact us by filling out our contact form on the right hand side of this page, by emailing us at email@example.com or by calling us at (310) 954-1877.
+For help with your real estate claim or to see if you qualify for a free 30-minute consultation, contact us by filling out our contact form on the right hand side of this page, by emailing us at email@example.com or by calling us at (310) 954-1877.

 By Zachary D. Schorr, esq.